tkeskin/tkeskin.github.io/_posts/2018-01-12-options-for-creating-new-site-with-jekyll.md

 ---
+title: Options for creating a new site with Jekyll
 layout: post
-title:  "Options for creating a new site with Jekyll"
 author: john
-categories: [ Jekyll, tutorial ]
+categories:
+- Jekyll
+- tutorial
 image: assets/images/13.jpg
+hidden: true
 ---

 `jekyll new <PATH>` installs a new Jekyll site at the path specified (relative to current directory).
 In this case, Jekyll will be installed in a directory called `myblog`.
 Here are some additional details: